NAGT Endowment Policy

-The Endowment of the National Association of Geoscience Teachers supports the mission of the organization by:
+The Endowed Funds of the National Association of Geoscience Teachers [NAGT] support the mission of the organization by:

-- contributing to the annual NAGT operating budget as deemed appropriate by Executive Committee;
+- contributing to the annual NAGT operating budget as deemed appropriate by the Executive Committee;

 - serving as a financial reserve against a serious financial shortfall; and

 - providing monies for special projects approved by the NAGT Executive Committee.

 The Endowed Funds are supported by contributions from donors and, if approved by the Executive Committee, annual budget surpluses.
 The Executive Committee will attempt to determine whether contributions from donors are intended as contributions to Endowed Funds or to the annual operating budget.
 In any event, the Executive Committee will act on the requests of individual donors that may dictate the purpose for which specific funds are received to the extent that such instructions are given.

 - Field Course Scholarship Endowed Fund

 - Minority Fund

 The Leland Horberg Memorial Endowed Fund was NAGT's first Endowed Fund.
 It was established by friends of Professor Horberg, longtime professor of geology at Augustana College, at the time of his death in August 1955.
 Income from the fund has been used to support NAGT programs designed to improve the teaching of the Earth sciences.
 Since 1990 income from the fund has also been used to support the NAGT's Field Camp Scholarship program.